 What are the symptoms of peripheral artery disease?

-Peripheral Artery Disease symptoms may include leg pain or cramps, numbness, tingling, non-healing foot wounds or skin discoloration.
-Sometimes, there are no symptoms at all but plaque in the arteries is still silently straining your cardiovascular system and increasing your risk for stroke and amputation.
+Peripheral Artery Disease symptoms may include leg pain or cramps, numbness, tingling, non-healing foot wounds, or skin discoloration.
+Sometimes, there are no symptoms at all, but plaque in the arteries is still silently straining your cardiovascular system and increases your risk for stroke and amputation.
 PAD symptoms are easily overlooked if attributed to arthritis and old age or when masked by nerve damage and peripheral neuropathy.
 African Americans and Native Americans are at particularly high risk for Peripheral Artery Disease.

 Learn more about the symptoms of PAD in our video gallery: